patches9119/README-generator/README.md

 ![image](https://user-images.githubusercontent.com/67241239/91787759-74423b80-ebbf-11ea-82d3-50abdc4483cd.png)

 >*Note that if you do want to input a manual table of contents that they will not come with a link embedded.

-## Usage
-Here is how to use the product

 ## License
   ISC